sohelsayyed/assignment-4/README.md

-# assignment-4
+# WTAS4
-PHP assignment WT
+Data fetched from JSON file using PHP